FREE DELIVERY TO ITALY FROM 60 EUR FREE DELIVERY TO ITALY FROM 60 EUR FREE DELIVERY TO ITALY FROM 60 EUR FREE DELIVERY TO ITALY FROM 60 EUR

 Natural antidepressant

 According to studies, the production of the messenger substance serotonin in the brain, an important neurotransmitter that lifts our mood, is directly influenced by the amount of sunlight.
-The level of serotonin is higher on sunny, bright days than on overcast or cloudy days.
-Sunlight also regulates our biorhythm.
+The warming rays brighten our mood, the level of serotonin is higher on sunny, bright days than on overcast or cloudy days.
+In addition, sunlight regulates our biorhythm.
 The light influences the production of hormones that are necessary for activity and sleep.

 Sonnenpflege